‘The Inquest Book’ second edition out today - Jul 2025

-Nicholas joined chambers as a tenant in October 2023 following the successful completion of his pupillage and is currently building a diverse practice.
+Nicholas Jones joined chambers as a tenant in October 2023 following the successful completion of his pupillage and is currently building a diverse practice.
 He is happy to consider instructions across all of Chambers’ core areas.

 Nicholas has quickly built up a wide range of advocacy experience, having appeared unled in an extensive range of trials, inquests, and interlocutory hearings.
 In October 2023, he successfully defended an NHS Trust in the 3-day multi-track trial of an EL/PL matter in the County Court at Central London.
 The Defendant succeeded on both the facts and the law, following extensive cross-examination of the Claimant throughout the first day of the trial.